Satisfactory Academic Progress Standards

 • Death in the immediate family that required extensive absence

-• Other personal or family emergencies that prevented the completion of coursework
+• Other personal or family emergencies that prevented completion of coursework

-An Academic Plan is a contract between the student and the school.
-The student must follow all stipulations in the Academic Plan, and may be required to fulfill specific terms and conditions such as meeting with an Academic Advisor to revise their educational plan, taking a reduced course load, enrolling in specific courses or other requirements.
-The student must complete all requirements of the Academic Plan each term until they meet both eligibility requirements (66.67% pace AND 2.0 cumulative GPA) to be reinstated to Good Standing.
+SAP Probation Academic Plan is a contract between the student and the school.
+The student must follow all stipulations in the Academic Plan and may be required to fulfill specific terms and conditions such as meeting with an Academic Advisor to revise their educational plan, taking a reduced course load, enrolling in specific courses, or other requirements.
+The student must complete all requirements of the Academic Plan each term until they meet both eligibility requirements (66.67% pace and 2.0 cumulative GPA) to be reinstated to SAP Good Standing.

-All students must be able to complete their program within the Maximum Timeframe with at least a 2.0 cumulative GPA.
-Per federal regulations, the maximum number of credits a student attempts cannot exceed 150% of the credits required to complete their program.
+All students must complete their program of study within the SAP maximum timeframe with at least a 2.0 cumulative GPA.
+Per federal regulations, the maximum number of credits a student attempts cannot exceed 150% of the credits required to complete their program of study.
 Some programs may be more limited.
 A student who is concerned that they may be close to meeting or exceeding their maximum allowed timeframe for completion should meet with a financial aid associate for clarification.

 Additional Financial Aid SAP Definitions and Information